 Kolkata ➜ Darjeeling ➜ Sikkim ➜ Pelling ➜ Kalimpong ➜ Kolkata

 New Delhi (Start), Amritsar (Punjab), Mcloead Ganj (Dharamshala), Manali, Keylong via Rohtang La Pass, Tso Kar, Leh, Hemis Monastery, Thiksey Monastery, Leh Palace, Shanti Stupa, Phyang Monastery, Alchi, Likir, Diskit Monastery, Nubra Valley, Pangong Tso via Shyok River, New Delhi (End)

 New Delhi (Start), Srinagar (Kashmir), Dachigam National Park, Sonmarg, Lamayuru, Alchi, Likir, Thiksey Monastery, Leh Palace, Shanti Stupa, Phyang Monastery, Nimmu Village, Shang Valley, Hemis Monastery, Khardung La Pass, Nubra Valley, Lake Pangong, Tso Moriri, New Delhi (End)

-15 Days starting from New Delhi ➜ Srinagar (Kashmir) ➜ Gulmarg ➜ Panikhar via Sonamarg ➜ Kargil ➜ Padum via Rangdum ➜ Kargil ➜ Lamayuru ➜ Wanla ➜ Photoksar ➜ Lingshed ➜ Alchi ➜ Likir ➜ Leh ➜ Hemis ➜ Thiksey ➜ Lake Pangong ➜ New Delhi (End)
+New Delhi (Start) ➜ Srinagar (Kashmir) ➜ Gulmarg ➜ Panikhar via Sonamarg ➜ Kargil ➜ Padum via Rangdum ➜ Kargil ➜ Lamayuru ➜ Wanla ➜ Photoksar ➜ Lingshed ➜ Alchi ➜ Likir ➜ Leh ➜ Hemis ➜ Thiksey ➜ Lake Pangong ➜ New Delhi (End)